Employee Privacy Notice

 This Notice applies to current employee and workers.
 It does not form part of an employment contract or other contract to perform services.
 Employees and Workers should comply with the Hachette UK Data Protection Policy.

-This Privacy Notice sets out your rights under data protection laws which the Data Protection Act 1998 and any successor legislation and, from 25 May 2018, the EU General Data Protection Regulation 2016.
+This Privacy Notice sets out your rights under data protection laws which are the Data Protection Act 2018 and any successor legislation and, from 25 May 2018 and whilst EU laws remain in force in the UK, the EU General Data Protection Regulation 2016.

 We take your privacy and our responsibility to protect your information seriously.
 Read our privacy notice to understand: